How to Get Your Sports Organization’s Website to the Top of Google Results

 - The official name of your organization

-- The community or region your organization participates in.
-Don’t just include the name of your community – you need to include your state as well.
+- The communities or region your organization participates in.
+Don’t just include the name of your town – you need to include your state as well.
 More than likely, there are other communities across the country with the same name, so you need to differentiate yourself for Google.

 - The ages that can participate in your organization

 - When registration is open and how to register